Outdoor Fire Pit Ideas to Spruce Up Your Backyard

 Cabana Coast’s Venice fire pit was made for advocates of al fresco aperitifs.
 Fabricated out of durable cast aluminum, its oversized ledge is perfect for sipping a fireside drink without having to pull up a table. $3,819, at Crush Outdoor Living.

 While Napoleon’s Patioflame line boasts a range of fire pit options, we’re fans of the Linear.
-Its convenient piano-hinged door allows for easy access to the control panel and features a safety valve that turns off the gas should the flame go out – a convenient marriage between high design and peace of mind. $1,700 at Marsh’s Stoves and Fireplaces.
+Its convenient piano-hinged door allows for easy access to the control panel and features a safety valve that turns off the gas should the flame go out – a convenient marriage between high design and peace of mind. all in all, a perfect idea for a backyard fire pit. $1,700 at Marsh’s Stoves and Fireplaces.